riser-platform/docs/content/docs/concepts/deployments.md

   - **Unknown**: The deployment status is not known
 - _Reason_: When applicable, provides a description of the current _Status_

+### Additional Details

+To get additional information about a specific _Deployment_, use `riser deployments describe (deploymentName) (targetEnvironment)`.
+This view provides a additional details beyond that of `riser status` and as a result is limited to a specific _Deployment_ in a target _Environment_.

 ## Revisions